-- Submit all work in THIS format and adhere to assignment requirements: Times New Roman, 12pt, 1-inch margins, double-space.
-Use APA for citations.
-10% of total points will be deducted otherwise. - Submit all assignments and projects on time - Fully participating in class discussions and activities (including with unannounced graded in-class activities) - Demonstrating your understanding of the material through exams and final exam/project. - Use appropriate sources and citations (academic books and journals, newspapers, magazines as discussed in class-not wiki, blogs, etc.).
-Citation styles: APA
+- Successfully completing assignments and projects on time - Fully participating in class discussions and all activities Demonstrating your understanding of the material through exams and final exam/project. - Use appropriate sources and citations (academic books and journals, newspapers, magazines as discussed in class-not wiki, blogs, etc.).
+Citation styles: APA, MLA, Chicago, etc.,

-GRADED ACTIVITIES AND ASSIGNMENTS: 1400 POSSIBLE POINTS
+GRADED ACTIVITIES AND ASSIGNMENTS: 120 POSSIBLE POINTS